TheIoTLearningInitiative/CodeLabs/Gods/Bitol/documentation/Bitol.md

 > ROS is a partner/complementary project of Dronecode that delivers a set of software libraries and developer tools for building and simulating robot applications.
 PX4 can integrate with ROS via two different APIs — either where native PX4 applications are ROS nodes or where ROS nodes communicate with PX4 via MAVLink (using mavros, a MAVLink to ROS gateway, with UDP proxy for Ground Control Station).

+## DroneKit

+> DroneKit is a set of developer tools for drones.
+It includes Python and Android APIs that automatically aggregate drone information sent over MAVLink and simplify sending common commands over MAVLink.
+There is also a separate tool for analysing different types of logs.

 # Software

 ## NuttX Real-Time Operating System